martinpercu/store-angular-17/README.md

 - Then add a method to get the categories.
 Will be something similar as the product.service.
 In this case will be getAllCategories().
 - In products/pages/list.component (here is the list of product) HERE we will add the list of categories.
 - In list.component.ts inject this new service ===> "private categoryService = inject(CategoryService)".
 Import Category from Models.
 Create new signal "categories".
 Create method in ngOnInit to get the categories.
 - In list.component.html add a @for with the categories and puth category.name to show the name of each category.

+## URL params to categories
+- Set using query params ===> category_id=x ===> x must show only products with x category.
+- In list.component.ts import { RouterLinkWithHref } from '@angular/router'.
+- In list.component.html add ===> "routerLink="/" [queryParams]="{category_id: category.id}"
+- This params will arrives as an input.
+So In list.component.ts ===> @Input() category_id?: string.
+- Then to detect the category_id add a method in a ngOnChanges().
+- OK.
+Now we have a system to detect the category choose by the user.
+- One option could be "filter" the signal of products.
+- Another option much better is use the API. (this way is what will be implmented.)
+- First (to make much undestandable the code).
+In list.component.ts in the ngOnInit() the 2 methods take out and call this methods. ===> getProductsList() + getAllCategoriesList().
+- Just to check only one change (each click on the categories buttons)===>  "ngOnChanges(changes: SimpleChanges)".
+Here with any change call the get getProductsList().
+- In product.service in method getProducts() implement logic to add the category_id if exist to the query. ===> "getProducts(category_id?: string){}"
+- In list.component.ts in "private getProductsList()" .... remember is the method that call the service to get the list of products.
+Here ====> "this.productService.getProducts(this.category_id)".
+Remember category_id could be undefined.
+- With this must works fine everything.